tedwillmills/random_numbers2/README.md

 - plotting curves, histograms and scatter graphs for data analysis
 - using libraries like NumPy and Matplotlib

 It has also been interesting to use and work upon statistical principles that I studied in Further Maths A Level in Python.
-Concepts like the Central Limit Theorem, PDFs, CDFs, uniform and non-uniform distributions (binomial, normal, exponential) and inverse functions are all areas that I have learnt about, but actually putting them into practice and implementing them into Python scripts has been very rewarding.
+Concepts like the Central Limit Theorem (CLT), PDFs, CDFs, uniform and non-uniform distributions (binomial, normal, exponential) and inverse functions are all areas that I have learnt about, but actually putting them into practice and implementing them into Python scripts has been very rewarding.

 I have also grown to appreciate the shear power of Python in running simulations and lengthy scripts, something I look forward to harnessing in more projects going forwards.